goodniceweb/phoenix-basics-presentation/presentation.md

 Strings: "", '' - strings in Ruby. "" - String in Elixir
 '' is an array of chars(TODO: ENSURE)

-Meta-programming in Elixir is a lot more powerful and the performance cost in runtime is non-existent since most meta-programming is done during the compile-phase.
+(Haven't check if next phrase is true but guess yes) Meta-programming in Elixir is a lot more powerful and the performance cost in runtime is non-existent since most meta-programming is done during the compile-phase.